 Patients are encouraged to take advantage of free vaccines made available by the Federal and State Governments.
 Please ask our nursing staff or your doctor for further details.
 We also offer travel medicine and are accredited to administer Yellow Fever Vaccines.

 Medicine On Second operates an appointment system.
 A standard appointment is usually adequate to deal with most health issues.
+Emergencies will always be given priority, walk-ins will be triaged appropriately.
 If you are making an appointment for an insurance or employment medical, procedure or complex/ multiple medical problems, please book a longer appointment.
 Please ensure a separate appointment is made for each family member.
 Appointments are made at 10 minute intervals so you can normally expect to spend that long with your doctor.

 It is the policy of this practice to have all patients return for a consultation for their results.
 One of the nurses may give results to patients over the phone only under special circumstances and if this is organized by the Doctor during your initial consultation.